Love God, Hate The Bible?

 His excuses for not believing the Bible are very popular in liberal circles where nobody ever actually studies the book, and are easily demolished by anyone who who has even a casual understanding of bible history.
 The nearly 5000 early manuscripts of the New Testament in existence today all testify to a continuity unheard of in any other ancient book, and the fact that every letter, line and page of the Hebrew Old Testament has a numerical value gives it an accuracy that’s beyond question.
 And of course the Bible’s unblemished record of fulfilled prophecy validates it beyond any doubt as a book of supernatural origin.

 I don’t say any of this to offend you or him, but rather to discover how to help you.
-The Bible is a passion of mine as I gather it is of yours, and I would like to help you find a way to share that passion with your husband.
+The Bible is a passion of mine as I gather it’s a passion of yours as well, and I would like to help you find a way to share that passion with your husband.
+But first we have to be sure he’s born again.
+That means he believes he is a sinner, and that Jesus died for his sins, and rose again.